Can Sunscreen Do More Harm Than Good?

 Common Retail Sunscreen Options

-There are two primary types of sunscreens sold as Protectants – chemical and mineral barriers.
+Sunscreens sold as Protectants come in two primary types – chemical and mineral barriers.

 Mineral Based Sunscreens